pacha/cels/README.md

     bar:
         b: 200
 ```
-Operations are specified by annotating the dictionary key with appending the
+Operations—in their most basic form—are specified by appending the operation
+name between curly braces (`{<operation>}`) to the key string.
+The full
-text `{<operation>}` to it.
-Actually, the full annotation format is:
+annotation format is:
 ```
 key {<operation>[@<index1>,<index2>,...]}
 ```
 where the indices are provided to modify lists (see below [Working with
-lists](#working-with-lists) for more information on that.

-The `set` operation is the default one for all data types except for
-dictionaries, which means that most of the time you don't have to explicitly use
-it.
-For dictionaries, the default operation is `patch`, which merges the keys of
-the dictionary with the associated dictionary in the input file.
+lists](#working-with-lists)).

 #### 'delete' and 'rename'

-Other basic operations are `delete`, which deletes a key from the input file and
+The other basic operations include `delete`, which removes a key, and `rename`,
-`rename`, which changes the name of a key, but keeps its value:
+which alters the key's name while preserving its value.
 ```
 # input
 foo: